top of page

 One-percent wannabees

-The last, longtime head manager set a sterling example of such desired refinement...not.
-On days she was in the front office -- before being advised that she, er, perhaps wasn't the most gracious welcomer -- depending on mood, unless in rare public mellow space she'd offer either stony indifference; her best forever-put-upon, how-dare-you-invade-my space-and-make-me-have-to-deal-with-you scowl; or, if REALLY pissed, unleash her patented fire dragon outburst, in the twinkling of an eye biting off the head of the latest unsuspecting arrival for no apparent reason whatsoever.
+The last, longtime general manager set a sterling example of such desired refinement...not.
+On days she was in the front office -- before being advised that she, er, perhaps wasn't the most gracious welcomer -- then, depending on mood, unless in a rare mellow one, she'd offer either stony indifference, her best forever-put-upon, how-dare-you-invade-my space-and-make-me-have-to-deal-with-you scowl; or, if REALLY pissed, unleash her patented fire dragon outburst, in the twinkling of an eye biting off the head of the latest unsuspecting arrival for no apparent reason whatsoever.

-...a place untold thousands have cherished as one of nature's extraordinarily rare, mystical healing realms.
+...a place untold thousands long cherished as one of nature's extraordinarily special, mystical healing realms.

-Her late co-managing, slowly dying husband Ted -- whose dire health condition was no doubt largely the cause of such rude freak-outs -- in turn would display a frosty, all-business cordiality when still on his feet...as if perhaps practicing for eventually serving some richer clientele.
-He'd almost grudgingly (but quickly, nonetheless) take one's money, as if resenting having to wait on such low-brow traffic when he'd so much rather be sucking up to refined big spenders and have their money-to-burn lifestyle rub off on him...
+Her late, co-managing, slowly dying husband Ted -- whose dire condition was no doubt largely the cause of such rude freak-outs -- in turn would display a frosty, all-business cordiality while still on his feet...as if perhaps practicing for eventually serving some richer clientele.
+He'd almost grudgingly (but quickly, nonetheless) take one's money as if resenting having to wait on such low-brow traffic when he'd much rather be sucking up to refined big spenders and having their money-to-burn lifestyle rub off on him...

 Living sacrifice?

-A former little known fact: at the beginning of the tenure, his partner sought the purchase of a live chicken down the road; she wanted to make a sacrifice in hopes of auguring greater success and prosperity for the operation newly under their management.
+A former little known fact: at the beginning of the tenure his partner sought the purchase of a chicken down the road; she wanted to make a living sacrifice in hopes of auguring greater success and prosperity for the operation now under their management.
 Sounds a tad self-defeating, no?
 Violently ending a life as a means of helping an operation ostensibly dedicated to healing and perpetuating life?
-Didn't quite compute.
+Didn't compute.

-Even allowing for the sometimes pronounced wayward inclinations of the old regime in recent decades, under the new regime more than ever things got a hundred times more out of whack...to the point long-time devoted fans drove down the hill stunned, shocked, devastated at the dismal sea change, as if wanting to wake up from a nightmare, in jaw-dropping disbelief such a long cherished healing place could be so willfully destroyed by anyone, for any reason.
+Even allowing for the sometimes pronounced wayward inclinations of the old regime in recent decades, under the present regime things have gotten ten-fold more out of whack...to the point long-time devoted fans drove down the hill stunned, shocked, utterly devastated at the dismal sea change, as if wanting to wake up from a nightmare, in jaw-dropping disbelief such a long cherished healing place could be so willfully destroyed by anyone for any reason.

 Bland leading the bland

-Of course, constantly working with a teeming public, as Ted and Rowena did, could be a bear even under the best of circumstances.
-But with right-intentioned stewardship at the helm, rather than chaotically wiping-out -- spilling blood out the gate for luck and ratcheting up a graceless siege mentality -- one learned to surf the energy waves, not try to control or resist them, embracing even monster waves and working in a can-do team spirit, keeping things flowing in positive current with a minimum of snafus.
-Oregon's Breitenbush Springs, among others, has proven that a positive, practical, dedicated business approach can work wonders to run a successful mineral springs resort treasured by the public.
+Of course, constantly working with a teeming public as Ted and Rowena did could be a bear even under the best of circumstances.
+But with a right-intentioned stewardship at the helm, rather than any chaotically wiping-out, spilling blood out the gate for luck and ratcheting up a graceless siege mentality one learned to surf the energy waves...not trying to control or resist them, embracing even monster waves by working in a can-do team spirit and keep things flowing in positive current with minimal snafus.
+Oregon's Breitenbush Springs among others has proven that a positive, practical, dedicated business approach works wonders in running a successful mineral springs resort beloved by a select public.

-Such basic hospitality-biz 101 was of course ignored beyond the superficial level in seeming indifference to and/or abject ignorance of the place's former glory as a service-loving, charitable-minded rejuvenation retreat dedicated to serving the public good.
+Such basic hospitality-biz 101 was of course ignored beyond the superficial level, in seeming indifference to and/or abject ignorance of the place's former glory as a service-loving, charitable-minded rejuvenation retreat dedicated to serving the public.

 There was no longer as much there there.

-Not much hope for transcendent experiences in that...except perhaps by spirit-awakening newbies; general public students with money to burn, wowed by the grounds and appreciating Pneuma's super-structured, over-intellectualized material world approach to try understanding the human mind; and perhaps practicing professional therapists, drowning in over-analytical, negative-dwelling methodology, often becoming chronically depressed themselves in the process, desperate to incorporate some more positive approach into a cushy practice that on average brought in $158,000 a year in the U.S. in 2023.
+Not much hope for transcendent experiences in that...except perhaps by spirit-awakening newbies; general public students with money to burn, wowed by the grounds and appreciating Pneuma's seemingly super-structured, over-intellectualized, material world approach to try understanding the human mind and heart; and perhaps practicing professional therapists drowning in over-analytical, negative-dwelling methodology, often becoming chronically depressed themselves in the process and desperate to incorporate some more positive approach into their cushy practice, which brought in up to $158,000 a year in the U.S. in 2023.

 Part 6

-While banning c/o under the timeworn reasoning of wanting to make the place "family-friendly", to countless its overarching intent instead seemed to be wanting to make the place bourgeois-friendly -- to the point the more impressionable and cynical-minded might've started viewing it as having aspirations of becoming some peoples'-culture alienated clip-joint for people with more dollars than sense, a lost-in-space, keep the riff-raff out, man the parapets, highfallutin' hideaway for haughty hosers of the humble, high-minded hordes...
+While banning c/o under the timeworn reasoning of wanting to make the place "family-friendly", to countless its overarching intent instead seemed to be wanting to make the place bourgeois-friendly -- to the point the more impressionable and cynical-minded might've started viewing it as a peoples'-culture alienated clip-joint for people with more dollars than sense, a lost-in-space, keep the riff-raff out, man the parapets, highfallutin' hideaway for haughty hosers of humble, high-minded hordes...

-..that, or some similarly profit-focused operation catering to the undiscriminating masses...non-connoisseurs of genuine healing mineral springs and spa culture, happy to dabble with something different and trendy in a nice setting and are okay with threadbare, under-heated lodgings and body-repressive c/o ban, and scrapping a 140 year-old spa tradition; clueless and energetically disconnected...zipping in, dropping lucre, and herded out in one fell swoop.
-(Before the bathhouse closure, it was, "Sorry, it'll cost extra to sauna after check-out time...we don't CARE what other places allow...Next?")
+..that, or some similarly profit-focused operation catering to the undiscriminating masses...non-connoisseurs of genuine healing mineral springs and spa culture, those happy to dabble with something different and trendy in a nice setting and are okay with threadbare, under-heated lodgings and body-repressive c/o ban and the scrapping of a 145-year-old spa tradition; clueless and energetically disconnected...zipping in, dropping lucre, and herded out in one fell swoop.
+(Before the bathhouse closure, it was, "Sorry, it'll cost extra to sauna now because it's after check-out time...well, we don't CARE what other places might allow...")

-Writer would love to be proven wrong, but developments aren't the least bit reassuring.
-There appears no way they can ever redeem themselves now, short of becoming aware how self-defeating their actions have been on the karmic level...and, chastened, re-locate and, saving grace, salvage some credibility by finding the right person(s) to 'sell' it to at a fair price.
-(That, or if remaining cluelessly unrepentant, for some other reason feel pulled to sell and move on and hope the new legal steward is a fit.)
+Writer would love to be proven wrong but developments aren't assuring.
+There appears no way they can redeem themselves now short of becoming aware how self-defeating their actions are on the karmic level...and, chastened, re-locate and salvage credibility by finding the right person(s) to sell it to and at a fair price.
+(That or, again, if remaining cluelessly unrepentant, for some other reason feel pulled to sell and fans having visualized an ideal new legal steward ready to snap it up.)

 The right person(s) would be investors/benefactors with an appropriate mindset.
-They'd be psyched by the idea of sharing the sacred land as a nonprofit 501(c)(3) public benefit charity, dedicated to serving as an affordable, down-to-earth purification, healing and rejuvenation retreat, thereby redeeming the special realm's priceless legacy.
+They'd be psyched at the idea of sharing the blessings of the land once again for the greater good, on a new level, setting up a nonprofit 501(c)(3) public benefit charity dedicated to serving as an affordable, down-to-earth purification, healing and rejuvenation retreat open to all, thus at LONG last resurrecting the realm's faded glory.

-Any so-inclined Springs devotees would do well to bestir themselves and tap possible connections to work to manifest such future stewards.
-Study the procedures of how others like Harbin and Breitenbush successfully turned a mineral springs resort into popular nonprofit healing retreats.
-Learn how they built the legal frameworks to satisfy the regulatory powers that be and eliminate the daunting tax bite of for-profit enterprises that keep its members forever scrambling to increase profits and as a result make benefiting from a healing spa resort prohibitively expensive.
+Any so-inclined Springs devotees could do well to bestir themselves and tap possible connections to work in manifesting such public-spirited future stewards.
+Maybe study the procedures of how others, like Harbin and Breitenbush and Jackson Wellsprings, have successfully turned mineral springs resorts into popular nonprofit healing retreats.
+Learn how they built the legal frameworks to satisfy the regulatory powers that be and eliminated the prohibitive tax bite that for-profit enterprises must forever keep forking over, keeping their managements scrambling to increase revenue to prevent falling behind the eight ball, making visits outrageously expensive and far less relaxing and healing.

 There was zero outreach to the former myriad faithful.
 What could they have said at that point, anyway?
-Their one brief site statement, essentially saying "We're sorry we changed the Springs you loved, but hope you can still enjoy it" rang hollow.
+Their one brief site statement, essentially saying "We're sorry we changed the Springs you loved, but we hope you can still enjoy it" rang a bit hollow.

 Glory days